Identifying Gaslighting In A Relationship

 Gaslighting in a relationship is often stereotyped as being associated with Narcissistic Personality Disorder (NPD), but gaslighting can occur in various contexts and is not limited to individuals with any specific mental health diagnosis.

-Below are examples of gaslighting techniques in a relationship.
+Examples of gaslighting behavior in a relationship

 Denying reality